morsigler/To-Do-App-Testing/README.md

 # To-Do-App-Testing
 ## Project requirements
 1. Verify node.js installed (on cmd/terminal run node -v).
 If not, install node.js latest version (https://nodejs.org/en/download)
-2. **Optional** - If you want to edit or write new tests download and install visual studio code latest version (https://code.visualstudio.com/download).
+2. **Optional** - If you want to edit or write new tests, download and install visual studio code latest version (https://code.visualstudio.com/download).
 For run purpose only there is no need in IDE.
 3. Clone this repo to your local directory.
 4. If using VS code:
       - Open project in VS code